'It was grating my bones up': B.C. man narrowly survives grizzly attack | CBC News

 "Then we began talking to him, cutting off the clothing on the apparent wounds where blood soaked through everything and just used as many hands, large bandages and other materials to stop the bleeding and cover the wounds."

-Giannandrea says a helicopter was there in about 40 minutes to transport Dolwer to hospital.
+Giannandrea says a helicopter was there in about 40 minutes to transport Dowler to hospital.

 "Colin is the toughest guy around, and his perseverance is the showcase.
 We were just lucky enough to all be in the same place at the same time," said Giannandrea.